Thunder Token Price Reaches $0.0079 on Exchanges (TT)

-Thunder Token (TT) traded 4.4% lower against the dollar during the 24 hour period ending at 12:00 PM E.T. on May 20th.
-One Thunder Token coin can now be purchased for $0.0079 or 0.00000018 BTC on cryptocurrency exchanges.
-Thunder Token has a market capitalization of $68.42 million and $8.73 million worth of Thunder Token was traded on exchanges in the last 24 hours.
-Over the last seven days, Thunder Token has traded 7.9% higher against the dollar.
+Thunder Token (TT) traded down 4.4% against the dollar during the 24 hour period ending at 12:00 PM E.T. on May 24th.
+During the last week, Thunder Token has traded up 7.9% against the dollar.
+One Thunder Token coin can now be bought for $0.0079 or 0.00000018 BTC on major exchanges.
+Thunder Token has a total market cap of $68.42 million and approximately $8.73 million worth of Thunder Token was traded on exchanges in the last 24 hours.

 - The Force Protocol (FOR) traded flat against the dollar and now trades at $0.0238 or 0.00000126 BTC.